Join our diverse force of leaders shaping the course of our nation.

-Baigelman’s Story Shares offers a digital reading platform that makes stories more age-appropriate and accessible, in addition to a digital book-building platform that allows authors to navigate the writing process effectively and produce precise, age-appropriate content for a targeted audience.
+Baigelman’s Story Shares offers a digital reading platform that makes stories more age-appropriate and accessible, along with a digital book-building platform that allows authors to navigate the writing process effectively and produce precise, age-appropriate content for a targeted audience.

-The Boston-based literacy hub is a favorite of teachers from middle to high school in 44 states and 26 countries.
+This Boston-based literacy hub is a favorite of middle school and high school teachers in 44 states and 26 countries.
 Story Shares includes a forum where students, authors, educators, and even parents can collaborate.

-After earning her bachelor's degree at Cornell, Baigelman went to Boston University for her master's in education.
-Last year, she won Teach For America's Social Innovation Award.
+After earning her bachelor's degree from Cornell University, Baigelman went to Boston University for her master's in education.
+Last year, she won The Teach For America Social Innovation Award.